hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Animations.md

 ```

 > [!WARNING]
-> Using the `loop` style for `borderangle` requires Hyprland to _constantly_ render new frames at a frequency equal to your screen's refresh rate (e.g. 60 times per second for a 60hz monitor), which might stress your CPU/GPU and will impact battery life. <br>
+> Using the `loop` style for `borderangle` or `shadowangle` requires Hyprland to _constantly_ render new frames at a frequency equal to your screen's refresh rate (e.g. 60 times per second for a 60hz monitor), which might stress your CPU/GPU and will impact battery life. <br>
-> This will apply even if animations are disabled or borders are not visible.
+> This will apply even if animations are disabled or borders/shadows are not visible.

 ## Curves